FILM REVIEWS

 British critics marveled at the time at Bancroft’s skill at etching a memorable portrait of a British housewife, with a flawless British accent.

-Bancroft was rewarded with a Best Actress Oscar nomination, and shared the Best Actress prize at the Cannes Film Festival
+Bancroft received her second Best Actress Oscar nomination, and shared the Best Actress prize at the Cannes Film Fest.

 Oscar Nominations: 1